25 Latent Factor Models

 We code mob movies with -1 and romance movies with 1.

-To quantify each user’s genre preference, we fit a linear model for every user \(i\):
+To quantify each user’s genre preferences, we fit a separate linear model for every user \(i\) (rows of y) by using apply:

 p <- apply(y, 1, function(y_i) lm(y_i ~ q - 1)$coef)

-Here, we use -1 in the formula because the residuals have mean 0 and no intercept is needed.
+We include -1 in the formula because the residuals were constructed to have mean 0, so no intercept is needed.

 hist(p, breaks = seq(-2, 2, 0.1))